 What the research tells us

 Mechanistically, on the whole, we know there is no increase in human cancers from communications devices from looking at cancer numbers over time.
 Experimentally we know of no fundamental biophysical or biochemical mechanism for these signals to interact with important cellular functions (such as DNA or enzymes).
 However, some animal experiments have given complex findings.
 Most notable is the US National Toxicology Programme study which exposed rats and mice to massive doses of power from, equivalent to early generation mobile phones, constantly over their whole lives.
 They found small increases in rates of heart cancer in male rats and possibly some increases in adrenal gland and brain cancers.
 However, there were no differences in female rats and no differences in male or female mice exposed to the same conditions.
+(By the way, they also found that the average animal in the mobile phone exposed group lived longer too.)
 Rats and mice also aren’t humans so it is hard to really extrapolate any findings conclusively to human beings anyway.

 The cancer monitoring body of the World Health Organisation, the International Agency for Research on Cancer (IARC), had also looked at the available data and concluded that radio frequency electromagnetic fields were a possible carcinogen.
 It is important to understand that this category is used for agents for which there is limited evidence of carcinogenicity in either animals or humans, so “possible” in no way means that something does cause cancer, nor does it reflect the magnitude with which something could cause cancer.
 As already mentioned, there is some research in support of that but when taken as a whole, this categorisation and the rest of the available data indicates that there is simply no evidence to support worrying about phones, masts etc when talking about cancer risk.
 In addition, the changes to frequency used by technology such as 5G means that these signals cannot even penetrate the human body.